 I felt seen and loved and taken care of.

-As I saw this comedian's post and reflected on what it said to those parents in that moment, I couldn't help but feel deep empathy and indignation on their behalf.
+As I saw this comedian's post and reflected on what it said to those parents in that moment, and contrasted it to what I'd experienced that Sunday, and I couldn't help but feel deep empathy and indignation on their behalf.

 In Mark 10, Jesus is teaching among crowds of people, Pharisees (the religious pious) and his own disciples.
 He is teaching and healing and addressing questions.
 At one point, the people began to bring children to Him so that He might lay hands on them and pray, but the disciples basically said, 'these kids aren't good enough to bother Jesus, take them away.'
 But when Jesus saw this, Mark says He was indignant.
 Indignant.
 A quick dictionary search will let you know this word's strong connotation: feeling or showing anger or annoyance at what is perceived as unfair treatment.
 (Mark 10: 13-16)